ttkingzz/CrackScopeNet/README.md

 # Datasets
 [CrackSeg9k](https://github.com/Dhananjay42/crackseg9k)

 [Ozgenel](https://data.mendeley.com/datasets/jwsn7tfbrp/1)

 [Aerial Track Dataset](https://github.com/zhhongsh/UAV-Benchmark-Dataset-for-Highway-Crack-Segmentation)

-We train the model on a comprehensive dataset (CrackSeg9k) and subsequently transfer to specific downstream scenarios, asphalt (Asphalt3k) and concrete (Concrete3k).
+We train the model on a comprehensive dataset (CrackSeg9k) and subsequently transfer to specific downstream scenarios, concrete crack (Ozgenel) and earthquake crack(Aerial Track Dataset).

-Installation
+# More
+More details will be available after the article is accepted.